 Don’t do it!
-Or at least don’t do it unless you have first taken expert Family Law advice.
+Or at least don’t do it unless you have first taken expert advice from a specialist family and divorce lawyer.
 This is complex.

 Now, somebody reading this might be thinking ‘typical lawyers – trying to help people hide assets from their spouse’.
 No!
 That is not what I am saying – if you transfer money or assets away with the intention of defeating your spouse’s claims in a divorce, then chances are your spouse and the Courts will see through that!